alanwfalanwf/lensslate/manual.md

 * For zoom lenses, there is an additional focal ratio "Fastest".
 This is useful for variable focal-ratio zooms in which the fastest focal ratio at a given focal length might not match the values in the menu.

-* For adapted lenses, tap the adapter model to bring up a menu of all of the registered adapters.
+* For adapted lenses, tap the adapter model to bring up a menu of all of the added adapters.

 * Below the adapter model is a text area for additional information.
 For example, you might use it to record filters or macro extension tubes.